Social Security Disability – An Overview

 Speak with an Attorney

 Each step of the Social Security Disability benefits application process can be time-consuming and complex.
-An attorney from Law Offices of Judith S. Leland, APLC in Downey, CA, can answer your questions and help you through the qualification and appeals process.
+An attorney from Leland Law in Downey, CA, can answer your questions and help you through the qualification and appeals process.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.